 POSTDOCTORAL TRAINING POLICY

 The minimum monthly stipend for Postdoctoral appointments is the NIH NRSA stipend level in effect on the starting date of the appointment.
-Payment of stipends at higher rates (or supplementation of stipends) is subject to policies of the funding source (e.g., NIH Grant Policy) and must be approved by the Department Chair (and Training Grant Director if applicable).
+Payment of stipends at higher rates (or supplementation of stipends) is subject to policies of the funding source (e.g., NIH Grant Policy) and must be approved by the Training Director and by the Department Chair if applicable.

 This is a full-time research position.
-Post-docs desiring some time (less than 20%) for other responsibilities including teaching and clinical work need to have it approved by their mentor and the T32 director.
+Post-docs desiring some time (less than 20%) for other responsibilities including teaching and clinical work related to their research need to have it approved by their mentor and the T32 director.